Regional Cancer Therapies

 - Your treatment goals

-In most cases, you can still have a regional cancer therapy if you have already had cancer surgery or another cancer treatment.
+In most cases, you can still have regional cancer therapy if you have already had cancer surgery or another cancer treatment.